PaulHenstridge/Knotty_Championship_Manager/readme.md

-# Knotty League - Full Stack Sports League Simulation
+# Knotty Championship Manager - Full Stack Sports League Simulation

 A RESTful, full-stack application that simulates a sports league, using Python, Flask, and PostgreSQL.

 ## Overview

-This application provides a simulation of a sports league, in which teams play matches against each other and compete in a league.
-Users can create, read, update, and delete (CRUD) both teams and individual players, and schedule matches between them.
-Simulated matches feature a match report of the action, and progress is shown on the league table based on cumulative match results.
+Create a team, buy and sell players, play matches, enter tournaments and rise to the top of the league!

+A Python project built in the Model-View-Controller (MVC) pattern, with full CRUD functionlity and server rendered client.

 ## Features

 - **Team Management**: Add new teams to the league, edit their details, or remove teams no longer participating.
 - **Player Management**: Add and remove players from teams, edit players details and attributes.
+- **Transfer Market**: Buy and sell players, negotiate transfer fees.
-- **Match Scheduling**: Set up matches between teams at specified times.
+- **Schedule and Play MAtches**: Set up matches between teams, and see how they compare.
+- **Full Action Match Reports**:View reports of all the action, goals and goal scorers.
+- **Play Knockout Tournaments**:Teans play each other to win the Cup.
 - **League Table**: Keep track of team standings in the league based on match results.
-- **Live Action Match Reports**:View reports of all the action.

 ## Tech Stack

 - **Back End**: Python and Flask